mtilchen/motown/README.md

-# _Motown_: An MVC library for Metro apps using JS/HTML5/CSS3 #
+# _Motown_: An MVC library for Metro-style apps targeting JS/HTML5/CSS3 #

 Motown is designed to help you build Metro-style apps that are maintainable and have great performance, with as little code as possible.
-Smaller applications are easy and large complex applications are possible.
+It makes smaller applications easy and larger complex applications possible.

 ## Goals ##